marijnh/Eloquent-JavaScript/18_http.md

 if}}

-{{index "size attribute"}}

-The `size` attribute to the
-`<select>` tag is used to set the number of options that are visible at the same time, which gives you explicit control over the drop-down's appearance.
-For example, setting the `size` attribute to `"3"` will make the field show three lines, whether it has the `multiple` option enabled or not.

 {{index "option (HTML tag)", "value attribute"}}

-Each `<option>` tag has a
-value.
-This value can be defined with a `value` attribute, but when that is not given, the ((text)) inside the option will count as the option's value.
+Each `<option>` tag has a value.
+This value can be defined with a `value` attribute, but when that is not given, the ((text)) inside the option will count as its value.
 The `value` property of a `<select>` element reflects the currently selected option.
 For a `multiple` field, though, this property doesn't mean much since it will give the value of only _one_ of the currently selected options.

 {{index "select (HTML tag)", "options property", "selected attribute"}}